 A look at the literature on the engaged academy reveals a significant tilt toward faculty development and a lack of thinking about how to strategically include students in the implementation and development of civic engagement initiatives.
 Consider, for instance, the Institutional Assessment Model, developed by Sherril Gelmon and her colleagues (2005), which provides a useful and detailed twelve-page rubric of characteristics of what the engaged academy looks like.
 The model's rubrics are largely focused on the role of faculty and chief academic officers (with brief mention of community partners).
 Students are included primarily as recipients of community-engaged initiatives; their potential role as agents in the engaged campus is largely omitted (Fretz and Longo 2010).
 The same can be said of the self-assessment rubric developed by Andrew Furco for institutionalizing service-learning in higher education.
 One of the rubric's five dimensions does include students, but it mainly measures student support for and awareness of opportunities for involvement in service-learning courses and activities.
 Even the "student leadership" portion of the rubric is thin on voice and decision making, merely measuring students' roles in "advancing service-learning" on the campus (Furco 2002).
 This is also true of the self-assessment rubric developed by Kevin Kecskes for Community-Engaged Departments (which builds on Furco's), in which the student dimension is titled "Student Support for Community Engagement," and only one component examines student leadership (Kecskes 2006).
-The only real exceptions to this rule of neglecting students as agents in the civic engagement of higher education can be found in ca2abe ebrarv except fair uses permitted under U.S. or applicable copyright law.
+The only real exceptions to this rule of neglecting students as agents in the civic engagement of higher education can be found in ca2abe ebrarv the 2008 framework for the Carnegie Foundation's Elective Classification for Community Engagement, which requires campuses to show how students have a leadership role in community engagement, and in the Campus Compact Indicators of Engagement initiative, which values "student voice" as a distinctive component (albeit the final one) of measuring campus engagement, and whereby campuses are judged on how much students participate in campus decision making and have opportunities "to discuss and act upon issues important to them" (Hollander, Saltmarsh, and Zlotkowski 2002).